 Wander charming downtown Sebastopol and discover the many unique shops featuring crafts, health food, clothing, books, house wares and toys, along with restaurants, pubs, New Age stores, and art galleries.
+Antique stores abound, making this a great place to go antiquing, earning the area the nickname Antique Row.
 And about a half mile northeast of downtown, visit the shops, tasting rooms and eateries in the park-like setting of the 220,000-square-foot business center known as The Barlow.

 From classic to the contemporary, from exotic to earthy, one can find glamour at The Barlow artisan and culinary center in Sebastopol, in western Sonoma County.
 However you define it, true glamour...

 Visitors to Sebastopol have numerous ways to pick up fresh-off-the-farm produce and products.
 Farmers Markets The Sebastopol Farmers Market runs year round, creating a popular Sunday downtown...